 Archive for Uncategorized

-Join us at Rutgers for a symposium on “Digital Humanities / Early Modern Texts,” featuring Daniel Shore (Georgetown), Scott A. Trudell (Maryland) and Elliott Visconsi (Notre Dame).
+On November 8th, the PEMS, the Seminar on Book History and Media Studies, and the Digital Humanities Initiative sponsored a symposium on “Digital Humanities / Early Modern Texts,” featuring Daniel Shore (Georgetown), Scott A. Trudell (Maryland) and Elliott Visconsi (Notre Dame).

 The Natura group’s roundtable on “Science, Technology, and Medicine Across the Disciplines,” featuring Joanna Kempner (Sociology), Leah DeVun (History), Nicholas Gaskill (English) and Pamela McElwee (Human Ecology) (Monday, Oct.
 14)

 A public lecture by Rob Nixon (University of Wisconsin-Madison) on ”This Brief Multitude: the Anthropocene in a Time of Inequality” (Tuesday, Oct.
 22)

 A public lecture by Jed Esty (University of Pennsylvania) on H. G. Wells’s The War of the Worlds (Friday, Nov.
 1).

 A public lecture by Monica Green (Arizona State University) on “Leading from the Middle: Using the Medieval Scourges of Leprosy and Plague to Frame a Deep Global History of Health” (Thursday, Nov.
 21).

 If you’re interested in the history and theory of corporations, take a look at a new research project I’ve started and find out how to join: The Society for the Arts of Corporation.